induna-crewneck/Reddit-Lemmy-Migrator/README.md

 - [Python 3](https://realpython.com/installing-python/)
 - Python modules: requests, beautifulsoup4, selenium.
    - To install them all at once, run `pip install requests beautifulsoup4 selenium`
-- ChromeDriver: To install Chromedriver on Linux you can run `pip install chromedriver-autoinstaller`, on Mac you might need to run `sudo "/Applications/Python 3.10/Install Certificates.command"` (change the path according to your python version of just check your Applications folder)
+- ChromeDriver: To install Chromedriver on Linux you can run `pip install chromedriver-autoinstaller`, on Mac you might need to run `sudo "/Applications/Python 3.10/Install Certificates.command"` (change the path according to your python version of just check your Applications folder).
+If using WSL you can refer to [this guide](https://www.gregbrisebois.com/posts/chromedriver-in-wsl2/)
 - Lemmy account.
 You can pick a server and create one though [join-lemmy.org](https://join-lemmy.org/instances)
 - Reddit account.
 Note that your reddit account needs to be set to english for this to work.